h5bp/Front-end-Developer-Interview-Questions/README.md

 ### General Questions:

-* What version control systems have you used (Git, SVN etc.)?
-* What is your preferred development environment?
+* Talk about your preferred development environment.
 (OS, Editor, Browsers, Tools etc.)
 * Can you describe your workflow when you create a web page?
 * Can you describe the difference between progressive enhancement and graceful degradation?
 	* Bonus points for describing feature detection
 * Explain what "Semantic HTML" means.
-* What browser do you primarily develop in and what developer tools do you use?
 * How would you optimize a websites assets/resources?
 	* Looking for a number of solutions which can include:
 		* File concatenation